myseneca-125823203/CSN400-Capstone/Pre-Checkpoint2/README.md

 * Windows Client- wc13:
 To configure windows client install the following softwares using Microsoft Edge browser by opening a bastion session with widnwos client from DTL.

-Mozilla Firefox browser
-MySQL Client Shell
-Wireshark
-FileZilla FTP Client
+   Mozilla Firefox browser, MySQL Client Shell, Wireshark, FileZilla FTP Client

 * Linux Router Configurations:
  To configure router we need to connect using windows client as bastion first then open command prompt to opn ssh session with router with command